written by: Sheryl Myers, Founding Board Member and Guest Contributor

 At the time there was considerable debate about whether the White River fishery could recover on its own, or whether it should be restocked.
 The problem was that the Indiana Department of Natural Resources didn’t have the capacity for such a huge project.
 So Bundy and others formed a 501(c)3 called White River Rescue.
 They raised over $200,000 for restocking efforts, then organized bucket brigades of volunteers that hand-carried fish from delivery trucks to the river banks.
 It was a phenomenal effort.
 How did it turn out?

-Today, the White River is arguably the best smallmouth fishery in the state.
+Today, the White River is arguably the best smallmouth fishery in the state, since people loved to fish in this place, they get equipment such as inflatable fishing boats which are perfect for fishing.
 Fishing guides from as far away as Canada bring groups to our river.
 According to Greg Spencer, Superintendent of Grandview Golf Course, the conservation easement along the river is thriving and is being monitored by the Red-tail Land Conservancy.
 Perhaps the brightest silver lining of the 1999 fish kill is the enduring friendship of citizens who came together to bring their river back to health.
 The lesson learned is that the corporate bottom line should never jeopardize the water we depend on.

 Sheryl Myers taught biology and environmental science for 34 years and has worked as a naturalist for area parks.
 She is a founding director of Heart of the River Coalition and founding board member of the Red-tail Land Conservancy.